apache/apisix/docs/en/latest/FAQ.md

 ......
 ```

 **Note**: By using the default token, you could be exposed to security risks.
-It is recommended to update it when deploying to a production environment.
+It is required to update it when deploying to a production environment.

 ## How do I allow all IPs to access Apache APISIX's Admin API?